Sweet Music

 “I need to speak privately now with ina.”

 “What’s wrong?”
-I ask, after we enter the Dream Room.
+I ask, after we enter the Dreaming Room.

 “It’s a rare trait, and many Jiku with these eyes are mentally unstable.”